LazyTrainer001/Unit15-Web-dev/README.md

   This test will be carried out by clicking each of the course links on the coures page and seeing if the user is redirected to the correct course website.

-  Issue:
+  Issue: Links are not clickable.

-  Resolution:
+  Resolution: Added text to instruct the user to copy and paste the links into their search bar.

 - Test-five, Does the application form function correctly?

   The application form will be filed out and the folder it is linked to will be checked to ensure the application data is stored.

-  Issue:
+  Issue: The folder does not store the information, because it does not exist.

-  Resolution:
+  Resolution: Adding the folder will resolve this issue.

 - Test-Six, Is the website formatted correctly on different devices?
 I.E phone, pc, tablet, etc

-  The website will be opened on differetn devices to endure it is formatted in a legible way.
+  The website will be opened on different devices to endure it is formatted in a legible way.

-  Issue 1:
+  Issue 1: Everything is legible on PC

-  Issue 2:
+  Issue 2: Eveything is legible on tablet

   Resolution 1: